nachocaru/xaprb.com/content/blog/2009-04-12-how-to-write-to-a-perl-variable-as-if-its-a-filehandle.md

 date: "2009-04-12"
 permalink: /2009/04/12/how-to-write-to-a-perl-variable-as-if-its-a-filehandle/
 categories:
-  - Coding
-  - Maatkit
+  - Open Source
-  - Perl
+  - Programming
 ---
 This is really cool.
 I just learned this: you can treat a Perl variable just like a filehandle (read, write, etc).